eclipse-iofog/iofog.org/content/docs/1.0.0/kubernetes/how-to-helm.md

-# How to Install ioFog Using Helm
+# Helm Guide - How to Install ioFog Using Helm

 In this tutorial we will go through deployment of ioFog stack into existing Kubernetes cluster.